Sentencing guidelines for sexual offences

 If you have been accused of committing a sexual offence, about a sexual abuse charge, you should seek expert legal advice as soon as you are able.

-If you are found guilty, the punishment can vary depending on a number of factors.
-Expert legal advice and representation is vital in ensuring the most favourable outcome is achieved in your case.
+If you are found guilty, the punishment can vary depending on several factors.
+Expert legal advice and representation are vital in ensuring the most favourable outcome is achieved in your case.

 At Lawtons Solicitors, our team of experienced sexual offence solicitors can provide expert, sensitive advice and support in all sexual offence cases.